 We are committed to the health, safety and welfare of its employees and others who may be affected by its undertakings.
 We comply with the Health and Safety at Work Act 1974 and associated legislation, and strive to continually improve our health and safety performance through consultation, communication, training and supervision.

 Fair dealing and procurement

-We are honest and respectful with our customers and business partners.
+We are honest and respectful with our customers, suppliers and business partners.
 We do not take unfair advantage through manipulation, concealment, abuse of privileged or confidential information, misrepresentation, fraudulent behaviour, or any other unfair practice.

 We never engage in any practices that are anti-competitive or which limit competition through illegal or unfair means.
 We comply at all times with all relevant competition and antitrust laws including when sharing or receiving information from third parties.

 While we may employ former employees of competitors or suppliers, we always recognise and respect the obligations of those employees to not use or disclose the confidential information of their former employers.

 We are committed to complying with applicable export and import controls, customs and other relevant laws and policies relating to trade and economic sanctions in the countries in which we operate and do business.